wigig-tools/qd-interpreter/README.md

 ## Configuring the 3D environment appearance
-For an indoor scenario such as the `Raw Spatial Sharing` scenario, we must select the faces to hide in order to visualize the indoor environment.
+For an indoor scenario such as the `Raw Spatial Sharing` scenario, we must select the faces to hide to be able to visualize the indoor environment.
 To do so, click on the `Environment Interaction` tab in the GUI.
 Then, select the top face of the left view.
-It should be now colored in red to state that it's currently selected as displayed in the figure below.
+It should be now colored in red to state that it is currently selected as displayed in the figure below.

 <img src="docs/img/RawSSFrontFaceCulling.png" alt="drawing">